Breast Cancer Survivorship Coalition

 The Brookhaven Breast Cancer Survivorship Coalition is also part of your new team.
 Our mission statement supports your whole health: Best Care, Best Life… body, mind, and spirit.
 We are available to assist you with emergent needs through patient support services and educational programs.
-Stay in touch with your Patient Navigator to be notified of Workshops and Programs that might be beneficial to you and your diagnosis.
-The Coalition is supported by Pink Aid and LI2Day and the Coalition and its amentities are available to anyone in our community, not just patients of the Bresat Health Servies area.
+Stay in touch with your Patient Navigator to be notified of workshops and programs that might be beneficial to you and your diagnosis.
+The Coalition is supported by Pink Aid and LI2Day and the Coalition and its amenities are available to anyone in our community, not just patients of the Breast Health Services area.

 The Coalition participates in the ‘Lend a Helping Hand' program, created to provide customized services relieving some of the stress and worry a cancer diagnosis and ensuing treatment creates.
 We offer: Transportation to and from breast cancer-related medical appointments, a warm meal, massage therapy, salon services and financial assistance.